ischrot/ischrot.github.io/teaching/README.md

 ## Courses

+### Winter Term 2022/23

+In the winter term 2023 our workgroup offers the following courses at Heidelberg University:
+  - [Nonlinear Optimization][node]
+  - [Seminar on Special Topics in Continuous Optimization and Optimal Control][sem23]

 ### Summer Term 2022

 In the summer term 2022 our workgroup offers the following courses at Heidelberg University: